-Continuous integration allows code to be consistently delivered to the end-users.
+Continuous integration allows code to be consistently delivered to end-users.
 Due to the smaller contributions, teams can faster update releases.
 This is one of the key factors for customer satisfaction.

 In DevOps, processes are automated to speed up production.
 The continuous deployment includes automating releases of minor updates that do not harm the existing architecture.

 DevOps assumes testing as much as possible in every development stage.
 Automated tests allow risk assessment of the process at hand and give valuable feedback.

 DevOps teams practice small but frequent releases for upgrading software.
 This requires constant performance tracking that is aimed at preventing downtime and availability issues during code release.

 Sharing feedback and fostering collaboration are essential goals of DevOps.
 Proactive communication and constant feedback maintain the efficient DevOps pipeline.